Jarl-Bjoern/Yggdrasil/README.md

 <a name="custom_install_II"></a>
 ## 📝 Build from scratch
-You can also build the file from scratch yourself.
+You can also build the file from scratch.
 To do this, navigate to the directory `Config/Linux/Custom` and edit the file `install.txt`
 ```bash
 # APT